Analysing ISIS’ Voice of Hind: How it is being used to provoke Muslims against the government

 The analysts cited above say that while setting up of terror modules is also a part of the propaganda, the ISIS in India would prefer to use sensitive issues to create trouble in the country.
 Setting up modules are relative difficult as they come under the scanner.
 The primary intention of the ISIS is to create trouble and incite the Muslims against the non-Muslims.
 In a nut shell, they want the Muslims to unite and fan violence.

-When, the ISIS speaks about the Wilayah of Hind, it means the setting up of a province.
+When, ISIS speaks about the Wilayah of Hind, it means the setting up of a province.

 It feels that it could set up such a province only when there is widespread communal violence, which would unite the Muslims, following which they would subscribe to its ideology.